-The 18 school-based CSE programs designated by the Teen Pregnancy Prevention program as showing "evidence of effectiveness in reducing teen pregnancy, sexually transmitted infections, and associated sexual risk behaviors," provide very little evidence of sustained effects on these outcomes for the intended teenage population.
+The 18 school-based CSE programs designated by the Teen Pregnancy Prevention program as showing "evidence of effectiveness in reducing teen pregnancy, sexually transmitted infections, and associated sexual risk behaviors," provide very little evidence of sustained effects on these outcomes for the intended teenage population, and five programs have had a negative impact.
 Overall, there is far more evidence of failure than success for these CSE programs.
 Despite the fewer number of studies, there appears to be promising evidence for the AE programs on the TPP list.